 "We are told by the leading spirits in the South Carolina Convention that neither the election of Lincoln nor the non-execution of the fugitive slave law, nor both combined, constitute their grievances.
 They declare that the real cause of their discontent dates as far back as 1833.
-Maryland, and every other State in the Union, with an united voice, then declared that the cause was insufficient to justify the course of South Carolina.
-Can it be expected that this people, who then unanimously supported the course of Gen. Jackson, will now yield their opinions at the bidding of the modern secessionists?"
+Maryland, and every other State in the Union, with an united voice then declared that the cause was insufficient to justify the course of South Carolina.
+Can be expected that this people, who then unanimously supported the course of Gen. Jackson, will now yield their opinions at the bidding of the modern secessionists?

-We commend this paragraph to the political knaves here and elsewhere who ascribe all the evils under which the country now labors to the election of Lincoln, who thus far has not had a right even to make himself heard.
+We commend this paragrabh to the political knaves here and elsewhere who ascribe all the evils under which the country now labors to the election of Lincoln, who out any disarrangement of business, and to thus far has not had a right even to make a peaceful conclusion in their own way .- himself heard.
 Once in his seat as Presi-Recent indications have, however, changed dent, we venture the prediction that six these opinions, and they are now beginning months thereafter there will be better times he died by the visitation of God.
-Mr. D. to realize the consequence of this rash ex- than there has been at any time of Bu- has been residing at Lewistown for some
+Mr. D. to realize the consequence of this rash ex- than there has been at any time of Bu- has been residing at Lewistown for some ry county, fell on the horse power, and was